The Pro Skating Culture: Influence And Legacy

 This fascinating ripple effect is something worth noting as we transition to exploring how skateboarding has permeated film and television.

-Skateboarding, once a small counterculture activity with punk roots, has become a major impact in the film and television industry, adding an authentic layer to storytelling.
+Skateboarding, once a small counterculture activity with punk roots, has become a global phenomenon, as well as a major influence in the film and television industry, adding an authentic layer to storytelling and the skateboarding community.
 The thrilling and inspiring stunts seen on screen reflect the riders’ strength and courage.
 Beyond being a sport, skateboarding is a unique tradition with its own language.
 Our everyday conversations include skater slang, showing how this subculture has shaped everyday vernacular.
-As we explore the impact of skateboard culture and brands on language, we see how popular phrases and expressions from ramps and parks have integrated into mainstream dialogue, reflecting the rebellious spirit of this anti-establishment, often middle-class movement.
+As we explore the influence of longboard tradition and brands on language, we see how popular phrases and expressions from ramps and parks have integrated into mainstream dialogue, reflecting the rebellious spirit of this anti-establishment, often middle-class movement.

 Immersing yourself in the world of skateboarding tradition, you’ll quickly pick up a whole new vocabulary full of unique slang and jargon, including terms like ‘bail’ for deck riding injuries, ‘flow’ describing skatepark architecture, ‘ollie’ for a jumping trick, ‘shuvit’ for a spinning trick, ‘pop’ for the initial jump off the ground, ‘anti-establishment’ reflecting a rebellious spirit, and ‘middle-class’ signifying a diverse community.